-- Students receive 3 GCSEs: 1 in Biology, 1 in Chemistry and 1 in Physics. - The scores for the 2 papers in each science are combined together to award the overall grade in each of the subjects.
+- Students receive 3 GCSEs: 1 in Biology, 1 in Chemistry and 1 in Physics. - The scores for 2 papers in each science are combined together to award the overall grade.

 Many of the key concepts started in KS3 Science are developed in KS4.
 Here are some examples: